11 Ways To Wear Silver Nails — Summer's Most Unexpected Breakout Shade

 Jelly Shine

-This playful manicure created at N’DAO Shoreditch proves that silver can act as the perfect neutral base coat for more colorful nail art.
-Essie Nail Art Studio Special Effects Nail Polish in Cosmic Chrome, $13, will let any rainbow embellishments layered on top really shine.
+This playful manicure created at N’DAO Shoreditch proves that silver can act as the perfect neutral base coat for more colourful nail art.
+Nailberry Silver Lacquer in Silver Lining, £10, will let any rainbow embellishments layered on top really shine.

 Shimmering Starfish